YewonMin/DataMining_Predicting-Acute-Inflammations/README.md

 ## Conclusion
 * This project conducted Python-based EDA, visualization, and multi-model evaluation to predict acute inflammations.
 * Across analyses, the `Urine` feature emerged as the most influential factor in identifying acute cystitis.
-* Most models, including Logistic Regression and KNN, achieved perfect accuracy (1.00), indicating that the dataset is highly separable.
+* Most models, including `Logistic Regression` and `KNN`, achieved perfect accuracy (1.00), indicating that the dataset is highly separable.
 * Overall, the project provides analytical support for designing an expert-system algorithm capable of performing preliminary diagnostic estimation for urological conditions.